deepstreamIO/deepstream.io-website/content/tutorials/30-concepts/20-connectivity/index.md

 The connection is established; everything is fine.

 __Not Connected__

+### RECONNECTING
+The connection was lost to server.
+The client makes reconnection attempts.

 ### CLOSED
 The connection was deliberately closed by the user via `client.close()`.
 No reconnection attempts will be made.
 The client also starts in this state, but almost immediatly switches to `AWAITING_CONNECTION`.